-There are a variety of parasites that can adversely affect the skin of your fish.
-Two of the most common are Gyrodactylus and Dactylogyrus.
-They are small flatworms which commonly infect koi, goldfish and other species which are commonly found in ponds.
-Both are a type of monogenean trematode which is derived from the Dactylogyridae family.
-These skin parasites may appear in healthy fish, and when in small amounts, if a fish is already ill or a large number of parasites attack a fish, it can be extremely dangerous.
+While there are a variety of parasites that can adversely affect the skin of your fish, the two of the most common are the Gyrodactylus and Dactylogyrus.
+These small flatworms commonly infect koi, goldfish and other species commonly found in ponds.
+Both are types of monogenean trematodes which are derived from the Dactylogyridae family.
+Although these skin parasites may not cause harm to healthy fish in small amounts, if a fish is already ill or a large number of parasites attack a fish, it can be extremely dangerous.

 How will Skin Parasites Affect Your Fish?

-Skin parasites that appear in large numbers on fish can become dangerous.
-The fish will typically display ulcers or sores within the gills or skin, and they may also look pale in color.
+Skin parasites that appear in large numbers on fish can become extremely dangerous.
+An infected fish will typically display ulcers or sores within the gills or skin, and appear pale in color.
 Some fish may also display tiny hemorrhages.
-Whenever you detect skin parasites, they must be treated as soon as possible because they can be deadly when they spread.
+Whenever skin parasites are detected, they must be treated as soon as possible because they can be deadly when they spread.

 Symptoms of Skin Parasites

 - The skin of the fish displays a milky look

 - Fish frequently rub against objects

 Fitz’s Fish Ponds is the Best Fish Care Specialist to Help You Combat Skin Parasites